9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% table %}

-1) Introduce students to the notion of reading code.
+1) Introduce students to the notion of reading code with care.
 ```
-When we read programs, we are trying to understand the coders plan.
+When we read programs, we try to understand the coder's plan.
 What does the coder want to happen?
 We want to imagine being computers when we read code.
-We have to read extremely carefully, paying attention to every mark in the code.
+We have to read carefully, paying attention to every line of code.
 ```
 2) Develop ideas with students about what the coding elements do in [Lesson 1 | Warm-up Worksheet][warm-up].
 3) **Individual Work:** Tell students to read the symbols on the worksheet and paint (color in) the correct square.
 While students are working on the worksheet, recreate the problems on the board.